 All documents supporting this application must be supplied within three working days, otherwise the application may be deemed incomplete and be rejected.
 The application process will not start until all information has been received.

-As part of the application process, applicants will be required to produce a basic disclosure from Disclosure Scotland.
+As part of the application process, applicants will be required to produce a basic disclosure from the Disclosure and Barring Service.
 The certificate must be no older than three months on the date of application.
 In the case of a company being the applicant, then a basic disclosure will be required from each Director, Shadow Director, Company Secretary and Partner involved in the company, along with a disclosure from each person identified as a Site Manager.